How Asana’s digital team used work management to refresh our brand

 Asana product UI image showing how the digital team uses Asana's timeline to track and manage their work

-Viewing the project timeline, Rahcel could quickly see if anyone had too much on their plate or if there was too much work packed into a single sprint.
+Viewing the project timeline, Rachel could quickly see if anyone had too much on their plate or if there was too much work packed into a single sprint.
 This visibility made it easier to have important trade-off conversations and shift work around as needed.
 Plus, it helped us maintain a steady pace of updates throughout the year—balancing short-term deliverables with long-term goals.

 “When it came to having those trade-off discussions, the timeline feature really helped,” says Rachel.
 “It made it easy to spot when the workload was becoming too much.”